-Disclosure Quantity Units No. of substantiated complaints on product or service health and s N/A # No. of complaints addressed N/A # What is the impact and where does it occur?
-What is the Management Approach organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business What policies, commitments operations and/or supply chain) resources, grievance mecha and initiatives do you have Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Not Applicable Not Applicable What are the Risk/s Identified?
-Management Approach Identify risk/s related to material topic of the organization Not Applicable Not Applicable What are the Opportunity/ies Identified?
-Manage ement Approach Identify the opportunity/ies related to material topic of the organization Not Applicable No t Applicable
+Disclosure Quantity Units No. of substantiated complaints on product or service health and safety N/A # No. of complaints addressed N/A # What is the impact and where does it occur?
+What is the organization's involvement in the impact?Identify the impact and where it occurs (i.e., primary business operations and/or supply chain)Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Management Approach What policies, commitment resources, grievance mech and initiatives do you have anisms, and/or proj iects, programs, Not Applicable No t Applicable What are the Risk/s Identified?
+Identify risk/s related to material topic of the organization Manag ement Approach Not Applicable No t Applicable What are the Opportunity/ies Identified?
+Manag ement Approach

+Identify the opportunity/ies related to material topic of the

+organization

+Not Applicable Not Applicable